JetBrains/kotlin/libraries/tools/gradle/fus-statistics-gradle-plugin/ReadMe.md

 collect additional metrics for FUS.

 Statistics will be gathered in **kotlin-fus/<build_uid>** file.
 It is located in ${GRADLE_USER_HOME} directory by default.
-You can modify default directory by using the **kotlin.fus.statistics.path** property (for test purpose only).
+You can modify default directory by using the **kotlin.session.logger.root.path** property (for test purpose only).
 Created file will contain **key=value** rows fowled by **BUILD FINISHED**

 Collection statistics in a file is enabled by default.
 Further step is to collect data only after approval - KT-59629.